-These relatively high standards of living enjoyed by the British working class, and especially those with high levels of manual and/ or intellectual skill, underpin the British proletariat's willingness to go along with its bought-off leadership in the Labour party and the trade union bureaucracy.
+These relatively high standards of living enjoyed by the British working class, and especially those with high levels of manual and/ or intellectual skill, underpin the British proletariat's willingness to go along with its bought-off leadership in the Labour party and the trade-union bureaucracy.
 And it is noteworthy that, as the crisis forces down these living standards, this leadership is losing its purchase on the working class.

 It is also the superprofits of imperialism that bribe a wide range of proletarian leaders with £100,000+ salaries, opportunities for lucrative self-promotion in the media and conference circles, consultancy contracts and all kinds of perks.
-These superprofits also finance academics of dubious integrity to sing the praises of capitalism, and open to all these treacherous elements the revolving doors into the corridors of what the sociologist John Scott would call the 'capitalist locations'.
+These superprofits also finance academics of dubious integrity to sing the praises of capitalism, and open to all these treacherous elements the revolving doors into the corridors of what Scott would call the capitalist locations.

-The better conditions offered to skilled workers are often the result of hard and self-sacrificing trade union struggle.
-However, just because the gains are the result of a magnificent trade union struggle, it does not follow that the bourgeoisie will not be able to exploit them as a means of splitting the working class.
+The better conditions offered to skilled workers are often the result of hard and self-sacrificing trade-union struggle (unlike the better conditions of wage workers employed in traditionally petty-bourgeois occupations, which derive from the option such workers have of switching back to a petty-bourgeois occupation).
+However, just because the gains are the result of a magnificent trade-union struggle, it does not follow that the bourgeoisie will not be able to exploit them as a means of splitting the working class.
 On the contrary!